Gunfire awoke Spokane community activist Cheryl Steele just after midnight Tuesday.

 Gilstrap had been drinking with Maggie M. Tyler and Matthew M. Nedeau when Tyler and Nedeau attacked Shevchuk after the victim yelled something at their passing car, according to court documents.
 Nedeau and Tyler are in jail on second-degree murder charges.

-Gilstrap helped police identity the suspects and was not charged in the incident.
+Gilstrap helped police identify the suspects and was not charged in the incident.

-Like Gilstrap’s murder on Tuesday, police characterized the stabbing last summer as gang-related.
+As with Gilstrap’s homicide on Tuesday, police characterized the suspects in last summer’s stabbing as gang affiliates.

 But Steele bristles at that description.

 “It’s sort of like saying that life didn’t count because it was gang related,” Steele said.
 “It counts to somebody.
 Somebody gave birth to that life.
 Somebody loved that soul.”